junedkh/jmdkh-mltb/README.md

 - `AS_DOCUMENT`: Default type of Telegram file upload.
 Default is `False` mean as media. `Bool`
 - `EQUAL_SPLITS`: Split files larger than **LEECH_SPLIT_SIZE** into equal parts size (Not working with zip cmd).
 Default is `False`. `Bool`
 - `DUMP_CHAT`: Chat ID.
 Upload files to specific chat. `Str`. **NOTE**: Only available for superGroup/channel.
 Add `-100` before channel/superGroup id.
 In short don't add bot id or your id!
 - `USER_SESSION_STRING`: To download/upload from your telegram account.
 If you own premium account.
-To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`. **NOTE**: You can't use bot with private message.
+To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`. **NOTE**: You can't use bot in private chat.
 Use it with superGroup.

 ### qBittorrent/Aria2c
 - `BASE_URL`: Valid BASE URL where the bot is deployed to use qbittorrent web selection.
 Format of URL should be `http://myip`, where `myip` is the IP/Domain(public) of your bot or if you have chosen port other than `80` so write it in this format `http://myip:port` (`http` and not `https`). `Str`